kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

     // Attributes defines the set of attributes for this device.
     // The name of each attribute must be unique in that set.
     //
+    // To ensure this uniqueness, attributes defined by the vendor
+    // must be listed without the driver name as domain prefix in
+    // their name.
+All others must be listed with their domain prefix.
+    //
     // The maximum number of attributes and capacities combined is 32.
     //
     // +optional